surminus/viaduct/README.md

 files or a runtime environment (eg "install chef"): simply download the binary, and run it!

+### v2

+I'm currently working on adding concurrency support with resource dependency management, and hope to merge this in soon!
+It should however work alongside the scripted style syntax described here, so should not break anything.

 ## Getting started

 Create a project in `main.go` and import the framework: